coreos/docs/running-coreos/cloud-providers/interoute/index.md

 ### Template

 The 'templateid' parameter specifies the operating system of the VM.
-I am going to choose the templateid of CoreOS, which is named 'IRT-COREOS' in VDC.
+CoreOS template is selected, which is named 'IRT-COREOS' in VDC.
 Here is how to find out the required UUID:

 ```cloudmonkey
 > listTemplates templatefilter=featured zoneid=f6b0d029-8e53-413b-99f3-e0a2a543ee1d name=IRT-COREOS filter=id,name